gordonmenzies/calculator_Waiheke/README.md

     OPERATOR FUNCTIONS
         here you can find the code that facilitates the mathmatical functions that are enacted by the mathmatical operator buttons.

-        +,-,/,* functions are all helf within the acceptOperator functions
+        +,-,/,* functions are all helf within the acceptOperator functions.

-        percentage, plus/minus, equals and clear are contained within their own functions.
+        percentage, plus/minus, decimal and clear are contained within their own functions.

-        decimal
+        equal is also contained within it's own function and contains the majority of the core code for making calculations.

     NUMBER EVENT LISTENERS
         here you can find the code that listens for and applies the functionality that occurs when the numbers are pressed on the calculator.